UPMC Cooper Fieldhouse

 UPMC Cooper Fieldhouse, originally known as A.J.
-Palumbo Center, is a 3,500-seat multi-purpose arena in the Uptown area of Pittsburgh, Pennsylvania served by exits on both Interstate 376 and Interstate 579.
-The arena originally opened in 1988, and is part of Duquesne University.
+Palumbo Center, is a 3,500-seat multi-purpose arena in the Uptown area of Pittsburgh, Pennsylvania.
+The arena originally opened in 1988 and is part of Duquesne University.
 It is home to both the Duquesne Dukes basketball and volleyball programs.
+Access to the building is available from both Interstate 376 and Interstate 579.

 History

 The facility was originally known as the A.J.
 Palumbo Center.
 It was named in honor of its benefactor, Antonio J. Palumbo, who was elected to the Duquesne University board of directors and, in 1987, received an honorary doctorate of Business and Administration from Duquesne.

 Early renovations

 In 2006, the Palumbo Center underwent major renovations.
 In addition to resurfacing the basketball court, upgrading video monitors, and replacing some seating sections, the facility was updated and renovated to include: